ray-project/ray/doc/source/ray-job-submission/overview.rst

 .. note::

-  The goal of Ray Job submission is to provide a lightweight mechanism for user to submit their locally developed and tested application to a running local / remote Ray cluster, thus enabling the user to package, deploy, and manage their Ray application as Jobs.
+  The goal of Ray Job submission is to provide a lightweight mechanism for user to submit their locally developed and tested application to a running remote Ray cluster, thus enabling the user to package, deploy, and manage their Ray application as Jobs.
 These Jobs can be submitted by a Job manager of their choice.

 Concepts
 --------